 What do I do if I lost my I-20?

 Contact the Office of International Student Services and fill out a Request for a Replacement I-20.

 What do I do if my I-20 is about to expire I need to extend the time period for my program of study?

 In order to receive an extension on your program, you must receive permission from both your academic advisor and a DSO in the Office of International Student Services.
-You must submit a Porgram Extension From form with advisor signature along with updated financial documentation to cover the duration of the extension.
+You must submit a Porgram Extension From along with updated financial documentation to cover the duration of the extension.
+Upon submission for your Program Extension Form, your advisor will be notified to complete an Advisor Certification form as well.
 All documentation for a program extension request must be received and approved by the Office of International Student Services prior to the end date on the I-20.